Fermium: Chemistry

 The chemistry of fermium has only been studied in solution using tracer techniques, and no solid compounds have been prepared.
-Under normal conditions, fermium exists in solution as the Fm^{3+} ion, which has a hydration number of 16.9 and an acid dissociation constant of 1.6×10^−4 (pK_{a} = 3.8).
+Under normal conditions, fermium exists in solution as the Fm(3+) ion, which has a hydration number of 16.9 and an acid dissociation constant of 1.6×10^−4 (pK_{a} = 3.8).
 Fm^{3+} forms complexes with a wide variety of organic ligands with hard donor atoms such as oxygen, and these complexes are usually more stable than those of the preceding actinides.
 It also forms anionic complexes with ligands such as chloride or nitrate and, again, these complexes appear to be more stable than those formed by einsteinium or californium.
 It is believed that the bonding in the complexes of the later actinides is mostly ionic in character: the Fm^{3+} ion is expected to be smaller than the preceding An^{3+} ions because of the higher effective nuclear charge of fermium, and hence fermium would be expected to form shorter and stronger metal–ligand bonds.

 Fermium(III) can be fairly easily reduced to fermium(II), for example with samarium(II) chloride, with which fermium(II) coprecipitates.
 In the precipitate, the compound fermium(II) chloride (FmCl_{2}) was produced, though it was not purified or studied in isolation.
 The electrode potential has been estimated to be similar to that of the ytterbium(III)/(II) couple, or about −1.15 V with respect to the standard hydrogen electrode, a value which agrees with theoretical calculations.
 The Fm^{2+}/Fm^{0} couple has an electrode potential of −2.37(10) V based on polarographic measurements.

+The enthalpy of sublimation, measured through testing of fermium alloys, is calculated at 33.8±3 kcal/mol (141.4±12.6 kJ/mol) derived from Second Law values, and 34.8 kcal/mol (145.6 kJ/mol) derived from Third Law values, both at 298 K. Through this, fermium is considered a divalent metal.